Chances are, you have a cellphone within inches of you. Maybe you're reading this story on one or you recently made a call or sent a text.

 CNN's Dr. Sanjay Gupta, a neurosurgeon, has long been outspoken about his use of a headset for his cellphone.
 "Non-ionizing radiation won’t strip electrons or bust up DNA.
 It's more like very low power microwaves," he says.
 "Short term, these microwaves are likely harmless, but long term could be a different story.
 Anyway, who likes the idea of a microwave, even a low-powered one, next to their head all day?"

-Earlier this year, researchers at the U.S. National Toxicology Program exposed rats to RF radiation for about nine hours a day, seven days a week.
+In 2016, researchers at the U.S. National Toxicology Program exposed rats to RF radiation for about nine hours a day, seven days a week.
 The study found that the rats were more likely to develop brain and heart cancers.
 In contrast, the control rats were not exposed to RF, and none of them developed any tumors.

 Although a study on rats doesn't directly translate to humans, it does give researchers more evidence when studying the effect of RF on people.

 In the past, other studies have produced conflicting results:

 - Recent research and reviews have questioned whether non-ionizing radiation from cellphones may indeed damage DNA.
 A study on rats in May 2016 found that there was more DNA damage in those that received the highest radiation levels, reports Science magazine.
 A 2015 analysis of peer-reviewed scientific literature found that RF has damaging effects in living cells including oxidative damage of DNA.

 - A consortium of researchers from 13 countries looked at data from questionnaires filled out by cellphone users.
 Most analyses showed no increase in brain or central nervous system cancers in relation to higher cellphone use.

 - A cohort study out of Denmark compared records for 358,000 cellphone subscribers to brain tumor information from a national cancer registry.
 It found no association between cellphone use and various cancers.